How to reduce plastic waste while travelling: 4 practical, tested ways (+ FAQs)

 Single-use plastic toiletries are a major contributor to plastic waste, but there are plenty of sustainable swaps available:

-- Solid shampoo, conditioner, and soap bars – These last longer and eliminate the need for plastic bottles.
-And, they take us less space in your luggage.
+- Solid shampoo, conditioner, and soap bars – They last longer, eliminate plastic bottles, and take up less space in your luggage (and get round liquid restrictions).
+We use these at home too.

 - Bamboo toothbrush – A simple, eco-friendly alternative to plastic toothbrushes.